taylorscott91/mean-lab/README.md

 Add a second model to your application, which is nested under the first.

-### Bonus II

-Allow the user to log-in using Twitter.
-[Lesson Plan](https://github.com/ga-wdi-lessons/express-oauth)

-### Bonus III

-Allow the user to log-in using a third-party service other than Twitter (e.g., Facebook, Spotify).

 ## Pairs

 You will be working in pairs.
 We will leave the group selection up to you.
-Feel free to do so after the lab has been introduced.
+Feel free find a partner, after the lab has been introduced.

+### Some ideas

+- A Stack Overflow-style question/answer page
+- Recipe / ingredients manager
+- Competitive Cookie Clicker
+- Image tagger

+## Lab Submission

+Please submit an issue to this repo by the time indicated on the course schedule with the following:
+* A link to your lab repo.
+* A link to your deployed application (if you have one)
+* The names of your group members

 ## Keep In Mind